siberianfox/tinygwiki/JSON-Mode-Operation-(version-0.95-and-later).md

 ### Text Mode and JSON Mode

 TinyG can operate in either text mode (command line mode) or JSON mode.
-In text mode TinyG accepts Gcode blocks per usual and $ config lines, and returns responses in human-friendly ASCII.
+In text mode TinyG accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.
 Text mode responses return "ok:" or "error:" to maintain compatibility with grbl.
-In text mode it's up the user whether character echo is enabled or not ($ee=0 or 1).

 TinyG starts up in text mode if the $ej setting is set to text mode ($ej=0).
+TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.
 (Note: The first string returned on bootup will be in JSON format, regardless of the mode set).
-TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.

 TinyG starts up in JSON mode if the $ej setting is set to JSON mode ($ej=1).
 TinyG will also enter JSON mode automatically if it receives a line starting with an open curlie '{'.
-All commands will then be expected in JSON format and responses will be returned in JSON format.
-The system will stay in JSON mode until a line with a leading $, ? or 'h' is received, which reverts it back to text mode.
+While in JSON mode all commands are  expected in JSON format and responses are returned in JSON format.

+Note that if the system is in JSON mode Gcode commands may be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
+Responses will always come back in JSON format.

 In JSON mode TinyG expects well structured JSON (if in doubt use the [JSON validator](http://jsonlint.com)).
 JSON requests are generally just curly braces and formatting around what would otherwise be a command line request.
 A JSON line can only contain a single request object.
 This may be a single value such as {"xvm":""}, or a complete group such as {"x":""} - but only one group.

-Note that if the system is in JSON mode Gcode commands may be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
-Responses will always come back in JSON format.

 Note that groups with multiple *elements* are accepted.
 For example, this is OK:
 {"x":{"vm":16000,"fr":10000}}

-TinyG responds to each request by returning a JSON object consisting of a body and a footer - both are described below.

 ### Names and Tokens

-JSON names are short mnemonic tokens that can be 1 to 4 characters in length.
-Axis and motor tokens are typically 3 characters in length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 4 characters.
+JSON names are short mnemonic tokens that can be 1 to 5 characters in length.
+Axis and motor tokens are typically 3 characters in length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 5 characters.
 Tokens are case insensitive and can only contian alphanumeric characters.
 See [TinyG Configuration](http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Settings_Details) for a complete list of the tokens used for settings.
 Some examples are provided below:

 JSON name strings and the $ parameters are identical.
 Generally speaking, JSON requests are exactly like text mode requests except that they have a JSON wrapper.